nvidad/heart-disease-prediction/README.md

 ## Confusion matrix results based on 80-20 train-test split for each model
 ![confusion matrix results](/confusion-matrix-results.png)
-The multi-layer perception yielded the highest accuracy in classifying heart disease in this testing.
+The multi-layer perception (artificial neural network) yielded the highest accuracy in classifying heart disease in this testing.